Demigodz: History

 In 2000 Apathy officially reformed the Demigodz.
 The new line up included Apathy, Celph Titled, Rise and One Two.
 Apathy also brought Open Mic out of retirement in the following months and several more additions were made, including L-Fudge, Louis Logic, Spin 4th, and longtime friends 7L & Esoteric.
 The culmination of their efforts during this era was their EP The Godz Must Be Crazy, which was released in 2002.

 In 2004 most of the members left the group; the only members that remained were Apathy, Chum the Skrilla Guerilla, Celph Titled and 7L & Esoteric.
 They then affiliated with Los Angeles-based Styles of Beyond and joined the Jedi Mind Tricks supergroup collective Army of the Pharaohs.

 Apathy released a single on January 15, 2007 named "DemiGodzilla" featuring Motive and Celph Titled.
 The album was renamed to The Godz Must Be Crazier and was released on November 20, 2007.

 In 2009, Get Busy Committee was formed in Los Angeles, California by longtime friends Ryu (Styles of Beyond), Apathy and Scoop DeVille.
 All production was done by Scoop DeVille and Apathy, while vocals are given by everyone in the group.
 Their debut album, Uzi Does It, was released for pre-sale download on October 27, 2009 at www.getbusycommittee.com, and available on iTunes and other outlets on November 10.
 As a result of this, DemiGodz production was put on halt.

 On 23 November 2011, Apathy uploaded a new song onto YouTube called "Demigodz Is Back", which featured Apathy, Ryu and Celph Titled, produced by Apathy.
 The song marked the return of Demigodz.

 On May 10, 2012, the pair announced in an interview with hiphopauthority.com that they are working on a new Demigodz album, titled Killmatic.
 Celph said that the album would contain all six members "Which is: Apathy, Celph Titled, Ryu, Esoteric, Motive, Blacastan."
 Killmatic was officially released March 5, 2013.

 In March 2013, Demigodz released their second full-length album, Killmatic.
 It features artists from[Scoop DeVille and R.A. the Rugged Man and production from DJ Premier.
-After performing as a group for the first time with all members present in November 2012 in Pawtucket, Rhode Island, Apathy and Celph Titled embarked on a tour to promote the new album including venues in the U.S. and Australia.
+After performing as a group for the first time with all members present in November 2012 in Pawtucket, Rhode Island, Apathy and Celph Titled embarked on a tour to promote the new album including venues in the United States and Australia.
 The album has received critical acclaim for its adherence to Golden Era hip-hop aesthetics and lyricism.

 In April 2014, Apathy announced that, he and Celph Titled will be working on another album, as a duo, titled Will Sing for Vengeance and is likely to be released during 2015.